Wave vs. QuickBooks Online: Which Accounting Software Is Best for Small Businesses?

 Signing up for Wave is simple.
 Just provide your name, email, and profession and pick a starting point.
-You can jump right into invoicing, accounting, or payroll to start working immediately.
+You can jump right into invoicing and accounting to start working immediately.

 Your actions in Wave are categorized into sales, purchases, accounting, payroll, and reports.
 Under sales, for example, you can create customers, products, services, and estimates.
 The accounting category lets you connect your bank to import transactions, or you can enter them manually.

-You can also view a dashboard that provides a bird’s-eye look at connected accounts, cash flow, and reports such as P&L statements.
+You can also view a dashboard that provides a bird’s-eye look at connected accounts, cash flow, and reports such as P&L (profit and loss) statements.

 - No cost for most services

 - Difficulty scaling up for larger business needs

 Wave’s greatest appeal is that it’s (mostly) free.
 It’s also easy to use and full of useful features, such as a simple receipt scanner app for Android and iOS.
 Its invoicing app also lets you send customized invoices on the go.
 Clients can pay you directly from the invoice, and with Wave Payments, you can accept the payment and begin processing it right away.

 If you’re willing to pay extra for expert help, Wave offers a few unique services like outsourced bookkeeping (starting at $129 a month) and over-the-phone accounting coaching (a $279 one-time fee).

 We picked Wave as best for freelancers, which means we don’t think it’s as great for larger, growing businesses—like retail stores—that need more advanced accounting solutions.

 Although you can connect Wave to a few online retail platforms like Etsy and PayPal, your e-commerce options are limited.
 And Wave doesn’t include any inventory management services either, so you’ll need a separate solution for that.